iliapopov17/iliapopov17.github.io/_pages/about.md

 Last year, I did a research internship in Indonesia studying the composition and properties of the gut microbiota in stunted and normal children.
 The internship report is available [here](https://iliapopov17.github.io/portfolio/portfolio-1/).
 The result is published [here](https://iliapopov17.github.io/publication/2024-03-29-paper-10).<br>

-I am now completing my studies at the Institute of Bioinformatics, and during this time I have learnt a lot of new things as well as consolidated previously learnt skills.
+I am now completing my studies at the Bioinformatics Institute, and during this time I have learnt a lot of new things as well as consolidated previously learnt skills.
 For example, I have written two simple utilities, [SequenceForge-Lite](https://iliapopov17.github.io/portfolio/portfolio-3/) and [MyAwesomeEDA](https://iliapopov17.github.io/portfolio/portfolio-4/).
 I plan to further develop my skills in Python and will probably write a more complex utility in the future.
 I have also completed 7 projects focusing on applied bioinformatics:<br>
   1. Variant calling of Escherichia coli WGS<br>
   2. Variant calling of deep sequencing data (Influenza A virus (H3N2) hemagglutinin gene)<br>
   3. De novo assembly of Escherichia coli genome<br>